 Have you noticed gas prices recently?
 If not, that means you either live in a major city where you don’t own or need to own a car…or you live under a rock.
 Gas prices are HIGH!
 Seriously people, when you have to drive a lot, filling up your tank hits the budget hard!
-In light of that lovely fact, I thought I’d write a post about buying a car so you can get better gas mileage.
+In light of that lovely fact, I thought I’d write a post about buying a car, which might have a car windscreen sunshade, so you can get better gas mileage.
 This idea is not new, and it comes up every time gas gets expensive.
 But what are the costs people don’t consider?
 Is it really worth trading in your existing car for one that sips the gasoline rather than asking for regular refills?
 Let’s find out together.

 Since this is MY post, I’ll use MY vehicle as our example.
 I’m proud to drive a paid-for 1997 Ford Ranger 3.0L V6 pick-up truck.
 It’s got 116,000 miles on it and runs great.
 Last year it was hail damaged pretty badly when we had the mother of all storms come through our area so there are dents all over it.
 But since the car insurance company paid me $1,800 to total it out and keep driving it, I’m okay with those little dents – they look like dollar signs.
 Other than that, it is in excellent mechanical condition and has no rust or other issues like that.
 I have no need to get rid of it anytime soon for any reason other than the gas mileage gain I could get from a different vehicle.
 My little truck gets 20-22 miles per gallon (MPG).
 To be completely fair in valuing it, I went to the Kelley Blue Book website and discovered my little truck is worth about $2,500 if I were to sell it myself and $1,700 or so if I trade it in at a dealer.
 So, we have a $2,500 vehicle that gets 22 MPG.